bonn0062/GSoD/absolute_beginners.rst

   array([1, 3, 4, 5, 6, 7, 8])

 Sorting an element is simple with np.sort.
 You can specify the axis, kind, and order when you call the function.
-Read more `here <
+Read more about sorting an array `here <https://docs.scipy.org/doc/numpy/reference/generated/numpy.sort.html>`_.

 If you start with this array: